Scheduled MonumentsEnglandFour bowl barrows on Lavington Common, north of Lower Barn

 What is Four bowl barrows on Lavington Common, north of Lower Barn?

-Four bowl barrows on Lavington Common, north of Lower Barn is a Neolithic or Early Bronze Age funerary monument located in West Sussex.
+Four bowl barrows on Lavington Common, north of Lower Barn, is a Bronze Age funerary monument located in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011857.

 Who is responsible for protecting Four bowl barrows on Lavington Common, north of Lower Barn?